alexjhetherington/footnotesforthefuture/content/words/godot-movement-manifesto/index.md

   * (Simpler) Ignore collisions at the bottom of the controller, and force a minimum distance distance to the floor below; this has the disadvantage of causing slope slide behaviour to become very confusing; *I do not recommend doing this if you have steep slopes in your game*
   * (More General) Perform additional tests "Up, forward, down" and use the results to potentially modify the final movement
 * Blocking movement on slopes is tricky when multiple slopes intersect!
+* Run physics at a fixed timestep; interpolate visually to prevent jitters
-* See my Godot controller [here](https://github.com/alexjhetherington/godot-character-controller-example/blob/main/player_demo.gd) - many techniques I use are appropriate for any character controller
+* See my Godot controller [here](https://github.com/alexjhetherington/godot-character-controller-example/tree/main) - many techniques I use are appropriate for any character controller

 ## Godot Specifics
 * Physics nodes have been renamed since Shifty's Manifesto.
 [Example PR](https://github.com/godotengine/godot-proposals/issues/2867)